tmoore-prog/task-manager/README.md

 # Import app and db from app.py
 from app import db, app

-# Use app context handler to create database
+# Use app context manager to create database
 with app.app_context():
     db.create_all()
 ```